 Between the traditional concepts of accessibility are gaps where invisible barriers are situated.
-It is these invisible barriers that prevent people with disabilities from having holistically accessible experiences and living holistically accessible lives.
+It is these invisible barriers that prevent people with disabilities from having holistically accessible & inclusive experiences and lives.

 As an anthropologist with a lived experience of disability, I have the ability to help you see the world through the eyes of your consumers so you can ensure your business or organisation is providing the best services and experiences for people with a disability.

 I offer bespoke services and tailored solutions to suit your needs.
 As my client, you will receive a report based on qualitative research with unique insights and recommendations to address holistic accessibility gaps in your business or organisation.
 This will ensure your business or organisation contributes to a holistically accessible world.